Choir Music Team

 He has also recently been appointed a Musical Advisor for LARS (Loud Applause Rising Stars), a Llanelli-based charity who help, support and nurture young singers and instrumentalists across South Wales.

-Stephanie joined the Music Team as Accompanist of Bridgend Male Choir in May 2011 and still maintains that role.
+Stephanie joined the Music Team as Accompanist of Bridgend Male Choir in May 2011.
 Shortly afterwards she also became Deputy Musical Director and held this position until September 2019.
-Highlights of the eight years with the choir include accompanying them at the Llangollen International Eisteddfod where they won first place in the Male Choir category, then going on to perform in the ‘Choir of the World’ Gala Concert.
+Highlights of the eleven years with the choir include accompanying them at the Llangollen International Eisteddfod where they won first place in the Male Choir category, then going on to perform in the ‘Choir of the World’ Gala Concert.
 Since that time, competing in the National Eisteddfod in Cardiff (2018); the International Choral Festival, Cornwall (2019); and visits at prestigious venues in many locations across the UK, in addition to tours of Ireland, Holland and Palma, have been enjoyed with the choir.